-- a.)
-Added a five minute cylinder de-activation timeout to avoid excessive temperature build-up on the cylinder pneumatic valves.
+- a) Hook cycling added to ensure that the valves see cool air at each pick. - b) Added a five minute timeout cylinder de-activation timeout to avoid excessive temperature build-up on the cylinder pneumatic valves.
 This upgrade will cause all Jacquard hooks to drop if a cycle is not performed within five minutes of the previously issued cycle.
-NOTE: in case that the timeout does occur, weaving may need to be placed in 'Reverse' mode if the timed-out pick was not completed. - b.)
-Added a 0.5 second delay from the footswitch activation to the time that the hooks/harnesses are actually raised.
-This change corrects the tendency of the loom to execute consecutive picks if the footswitch is held active for an extended period of time. - c.)
-On 'Alternating Dobby' mode, corrected malfunction in that both Jacquard and Dobby skip every other pick (advance two picks with each footswitch activation).
+NOTE: in case that the timeout does occur, weaving may need to be placed in 'Reverse' mode if the timed-out pick was not completed. - c) Added a 0.5 second delay from the footswitch activation to the time that the hooks/harnesses are actually raised.
+This change corrects the tendency of the loom to execute consecutive picks if the footswitch is held active for an extended period of time. - d) On 'Alternating Dobby' mode, corrected bug that caused Jacquard and Dobby to skip every other pick (advance two picks with each footswitch activation).

-SYSTEM DESCRIPTION
+CONTROL SYSTEM DESCRIPTION